Kandidato

 Kandidato is a Philippine television public affairs show broadcast by GMA Network.
 The show was focused on the 2010 Philippine presidential election and the 2013 Philippine Senate election.
 Hosted by Arnold Clavio, Malou Mangahas and Howie Severino, it premiered on March 3, 2010.
-The show concluded on May 2, 2013 with a total of 20 episodes.
+The show concluded on May 2, 2013, with a total of 20 episodes.

+Hosts

+Howie Severino served as a host.